s-archer/reference-architectures/dns/readme.md

 BIG-IP LTM solutions for naming services include:

-Integration with BIG-IP DNS to extend rich naming services into the local data center and services network.
+Integration with F5® Distributed Cloud DNS to extend rich naming services into the local data center and services network.
 Load balancing support for both local DNS and recursive DNS.
 Support for service provider–specific protocols such as ENUM requests for SIP transactions.
 Transparent health monitors to evaluate service health before sending users to the service.
-BIG-IP LTM can relay health information back to BIG-IP DNS to bring application awareness to the edge of the SDN.
+BIG-IP LTM can relay health information back to F5® Distributed Cloud DNS to bring application awareness to the edge of the SDN.
 Integration with iRules for granular DNS decisions and name service delivery.

 ## Deploying a Complete Service Delivery Infrastructure